 the Purslane family.
 Other common names are Pork Bush, Elephant Bush, and Spekboom

 (Afrikaans for bacon tree).

 This plant has the distinction of being a high carbon-sink plant, removing more carbon

 dioxide from the air during photosynthesis than most other plants.

-soil or fertilized and the soil must be entirely dry before it is scheduled to bloom.
+enriched soil, or fertilized, and the soil must be entirely dry before it is scheduled to

 Do you have additional information or a different

 experience for this plant that you would like to share?